 Visiting Shanghai Museum is ranked No.2 out of 10 things to do in Shanghai.
 It should be hard to miss because the top of the museum is shaped like an ancient Chinese cooking pot.
 Perhaps, this is the most modern museum in mainland China.
 It now enjoys a high reputation both at home and abroad, housing a diverse collection of artifacts that chart the nation's history.

-There are eleven galleries in three exhibition halls, covering most of the major categories of Chinese art: bronzes, sculpture, ceramics, paintings, calligraphy, seals, jade, coins, Ming and Qing Furniture, as well as minority nationalities.
+There are eleven galleries in three exhibition halls, covering most of the major categories of Chinese art: bronzes, sculpture, ceramics, paintings, calligraphy, seals, jade, coins, and Ming and Qing Furniture, as well as minority nationalities.
 Apart from these, the museum also holds short-term exhibitions from around the world and exhibits its collections worldwide.

 Exhibits displayed in Shanghai Museum